-- 4.1.
+4.1.
 Therapy Animals are animals approved and provided by the University for the benefit of the University Community.
-These animals are permitted access to all areas of campus, including University buildings and any place of public accommodation, that their owner, trainer, or other party responsible for the care of the Therapy Animal would otherwise be permitted access. - 4.1.1.
+These animals are permitted access to all areas of campus, including University buildings and any place of public accommodation, that their owner, trainer, or other party responsible for the care of the Therapy Animal would otherwise be permitted access.

+- 4.1.1.
 University approved and provided Therapy Animals are not therapy animals used in the treatment and/or provision of healthcare carried out by a healthcare provider.
 An animal approved for use in the treatment and/or provision of healthcare does not mean it is approved for use at the University as a Therapy Animal.
 Before a prospective Therapy Animal may accompany its owner on WVU campus, including the Health Sciences Campus, it must go through the evaluation and approval process outlined below in Section 4.5. - 4.2.
-Therapy Animals are subject to Section 2 of this Rule, must be registered with the Office of Auxiliary and Business Services and, for the avoidance of doubt, must be accompanied by their owner, trainer, or other party responsible for the care of the Therapy Animal at all times while on campus. - 4.3.
+Therapy Animals are subject to Section 2 of this Rule, must be registered with the Office of Facilities Operations and, for the avoidance of doubt, must be accompanied by their owner, trainer, or other party responsible for the care of the Therapy Animal at all times while on campus. - 4.3.
 Therapy Animals must be removed from the immediate area by their owner, trainer, or other party responsible for its care, upon request by a Member of the University Community. - 4.4.
-Any concerns or complaints regarding Therapy Animals should be addressed to the Office of Auxiliary Services at SpecialPurposeAnimals@mail.wvu.edu or 293-7202.
-The Office of Auxiliary Services has the express authority to request immediate remedy of the concern or complaint up to and including prohibiting the Therapy Animal from the immediate area where the concern or complaint originated or from campus entirely. - 4.5.
+Any concerns or complaints regarding Therapy Animals should be addressed to the Office of Facilities Operations at SpecialPurposeAnimals@mail.wvu.edu or 293-7202.
+The Office of Facilities Operations has the express authority to request immediate remedy of the concern or complaint up to and including prohibiting the Therapy Animal from the immediate area where the concern or complaint originated or from campus entirely. - 4.5.
 Therapy Animal registration and responsibilities.
 Prior to placement on campus, Therapy Animals must undergo and pass an evaluation conducted by a party approved by the University.
 In addition, the Therapy Animal and its owner, trainer, or responsible party must enroll and successfully complete the University's AVS 277 class, or an acceptable equivalent. - 4.5.1.
-Upon completion of the evaluation and AVS 277 or equivalent, the Therapy Animal's owner, trainer, or responsible party must pass the University's test to become a certified handler.
+Upon completion of the evaluation and AVS 277 or equivalent, the Therapy Animal's owner, trainer, or responsible party must pass the University's test to become a certified handler. - 4.5.2.
+After the owner, trainer, or responsible party successfully completes the certified handler test, the Therapy Animal may begin accompanying them on campus.